 Before returning to our text, let me say a bit more of a personal note regarding the relationship between science and religion.
-Most of you have heard me say in the past that we are each on a journey to grow in our faith, to grow closer to God.
+Some of you have heard me say we are each on a journey to grow in our faith, to grow closer to God.

 Science has been an important part of that path for me.
 In my junior year of high school, we had a career day in which we were able to pick three careers and meet with persons working in each one.
 My three were science, teaching, and religious vocations.
-As I now transition into my retirement years, it's safe to say that I've continually worked in all three.
+Now in my retirement years, I can easily say that I've worked in all three.

 My undergraduate degree was in Chemical engineering and I spent seven years in that field before entering seminary.
 After moving to Nebraska, I also became a teacher, certified in special education for both mentally handicapped and gifted students.
-I continue to be involved in this wide range of teaching.
-Two weeks ago I substituted for a science teacher and last week for a Level two special ed teacher.
+The very week I moved from NE to MA, I taught (mostly math and science) for two days at an Alternative School and conducted Sunday services.

-Science has always been my favorite subject and much of what I've learned from that discipline, I've applied to my study of the Holy Scriptures.
-When I was ordained I signed a declaration saying that I believe the scriptures contain all things necessary for salvation.
+Science has always been my favorite subject and some of what I've learned from that discipline I've applied to my study of the Holy Scriptures.

 That means I study scripture looking for the truths which answer questions of faith, not questions of science.
-It means I take a historical, critical approach to understanding the Bible.
-It means I understand the creation account in Genesis to which Paul refers in our text about the light as expressing the scientific knowledge of several thousand years ago, not that of our age.
+I take a historical, critical approach to understanding the Bible.
+I understand the creation account in Genesis to which Paul refers in our text about the light as expressing the scientific knowledge of several thousand years ago, not that of our age.